FangWenRE/PotentialOfSDSOD/README.md

-# Potential of Synthetic Data on Salient Object Detection
+# Potential of Diffusion-Generated Data on Salient Object Detection

+Our code will be published after acceptance